 - Fellows develop critical capacities--mindsets, skill sets, and vocabularies--needed to excel in diverse careers across industry, government, non-profits and more.
 Fellows engage in meaningful reflection about the place and value of their discipline in the world, how they fit in it, and how they might contribute to it.

-- Half-day externship with key university leaders (tentative).
+- Half-day externship with university leadership.

-- Participate in at least five of the six roundtables.
+2. Participate in at least five of the six roundtables.

 Selection and Eligibility